wjpoom/SPEC/docs/evaluate_custom_model.md

 ```
 where `CUSTOM_MODEL_NAME` is a string that distinguishes your custom model, `custom_wrapper` and `CUSTOMWrapper` are the filename and wrapper class name you defined in the first step.

+**Note**: You need to return `image_preprocess`, which will be used in the dataset construction to process the input image (e.g., cropping, converting to tensor, etc.).
+If you don't need this operation, please return None.
 ## Step 3.
 Evaluate your custom model
 Run the following script to evaluate your custom model on SPEC !
 ```shell